Replenishing redfish after red tide

 “They need a transition,” Gorski said, with maybe 100 fish being released in the original location.
 He doesn’t anticipate the fish released at the park being harmed from the difference in salinity but wanted to make the transition simple to help improve the their rate of survival.

-Gorski and officials with CCA, Duke Energy and FWC decided to switch locations to an area near Coral Creek fishing pier in Placida, south of Englewood, where the salinity measured at 26%.
+Gorski and officials with CCA, Duke Energy and FWC decided to switch locations to an area near Coral Creek fishing pier in Placida, south of Englewood, where the salinity measured at 26 percent.

 An hour later, all 10,000 fish were released.